tj-byun/tj-byun.github.io/_pages/about.md

   - /about.html
 ---

-I help engineer trustworthy software/AI systems.
-I research practical techniques and develop tools to improve the software reliability, especially machine learning systems.
-I am a self-initiated researcher and a software engineer with proficient clean-coding skills and strong interpersonal skills.
+I am a software engineer who is motivated to build quality software, with special interest in the verification of autonomous systems and combining machine learning with software testing.
+As a researcher, I developed novel software testing techniques for various types of systems, including machine-learning-enabled systems, embedded consumer electronics, automotive OS, and binary code.